 Mathematics, algebra, geometry, and trigonometry.

-On a continuous basis, sit at a desk and in meetings for long periods of time; intermittently walk, stand, bend, squat, climb, kneel or twist while conducting field site inspections; intermittently twist to reach equipment surrounding desk or work station; perform simple grasping and fine manipulation use telephone, and write or use a keyboard to communicate through written means; and occasionally lift moderate weight.
+On a continuous basis, sit at a desk and in meetings for long periods of time; intermittently walk, stand, reach, push, bend, squat, crouch, climb, kneel, or twist while conducting field site inspections; intermittently twist to reach equipment surrounding desk or workstation; perform simple grasping and fine manipulation; use telephone, and write or use a keyboard to communicate through written means; see with sufficient acuity to read characters on computer screen and in the field; hear and speak with sufficient acuity to communicate with clients; and occasionally lift moderate weight.

 Coordinate and monitor large, difficult and/or complex construction projects.